Ate329/cloudflare-DDNS-script/README.md

 └── ...
 ```

-By default, only the last 10 backups are kept to prevent excessive disk usage.
-You can adjust this number by setting `max_update_backups` in your configuration file.
+The number of backups kept is configurable through the `max_update_backups` setting in your configuration file (default: 10).
 Each backup is stored in a timestamped directory with a unique process ID for easy identification and recovery.

 ### Update Troubleshooting